 In conclusion, when we manage our time wisely, we can be at our productive best, so we can enjoy life more and rest!

 "Time equals life; therefore, waste your time and waste of your life, or master your time and master your life." – Alan Lakein

-For more on personal and professional success, download free excerpts of my publications: "Communication Success with Four Personality Types," "How to Communicate Effectively and Handle Difficult People," "The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits," and "Branding Your Career Like Steve Jobs — Seven Essential Lessons in Work Success," and "Confident Communication for Female Professionals."
+For more on personal and professional success, download free excerpts of my publications: "Communication Success with Four Personality Types," "How to Communicate Effectively and Handle Difficult People," "The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits," and "Branding Your Career Like Steve Jobs," and "Confident Communication for Female Professionals."

 Follow me on Twitter, Facebook, and LinkedIn!

 Preston Ni, M.S.B.A. is available as a presenter, workshop facilitator, and private coach.
 For more information, write to email@example.com, or visit www.nipreston.com.

 © 2012 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.